Anatomy and Development of the Mouth and Teeth

-While every child is different, the primary teeth begin to come in between
+Every child is different.
+But the baby or primary teeth begin to come in (erupt) between

 the ages of 6 and 12 months.
-Most of the primary teeth (baby teeth) will have erupted by 33 months.
+Most of the primary teeth will come in by 33 months.

 Girls tend to have their teeth come in before boys.
-The following are general
+The following are general guidelines

-The first tooth to erupt is usually a middle, front tooth on the lower jaw, known
+The first tooth to come in is usually a middle front tooth on the lower jaw.
+This

-as the central incisor.
-This is followed by the second central incisor on the lower
+is called the central incisor.
+This is followed by the second central incisor on the

-Next, the four upper incisors usually come in.
+Next, the 4 upper incisors usually come in.

 Lateral incisors are beside (lateral to) the central incisors.
 Next, the 4 first molars